 Surrogacy Medications Explained

-Coordinate the menstrual cycle of the egg donor with that of the surrogate.
-This ensures that the surrogate’s uterus is primed and ready to accept the embryos.
+Coordinate the menstrual cycle of the surrogate to ensure her uterus is primed and ready to accept the embryo(s)

-Prepare the surrogate’s uterus for pregnancy by providing two important hormones, estrogen and progesterone.
-Taken in sequence, these two hormones are meant to simulate the surrogate’s natural cycle.
-This combination maximizes the chances of pregnancy and helps to prevent a miscarriage.
+Prepare the surrogate’s uterus for pregnancy by providing two important hormones: estrogen and progesterone.
+Taken in sequence, these two hormones are meant to stimulate the surrogate’s natural cycle.
+This combination maximizes the chances of pregnancy and helps to prevent a miscarriage

 The combination of estrogen and progesterone is continued for approximately two weeks until the pregnancy test.

-Are there side effects to these medications?
-The medications used to prepare and support a surrogate for pregnancy are easy to take and have few, if any, side effects.
+The medications used to prepare and support a surrogate for pregnancy are easy to take and have – if any – side effects.
 Occasionally, a bloated feeling and mild cramping is reported.